 How Common is Sibling Jealousy?

 Whether it is through adoption or with a newborn, children can adjust to a new sibling.
-It is unavoidable, however, for the quantity and quality of interactions between parents and an older child to decrease when a new child comes into the family.
+However, it is unavoidable for the quantity or quality time with parents begin to decrease when a new child comes into the family.
 Older siblings often feel displaced within the family as a result, which sets up the new child as a rival for the parents’ attention.
 This is the foundation of sibling jealousy and rivalry, and it’s common.
 Fortunately, the challenge passes fairly quickly in most cases.

 Early Signs of Sibling Jealousy

 Parents should always be on the lookout for signs so they can be addressed as early as possible.
 Jealousy is often the root cause of fighting between siblings.
-Signs of jealousy in the older child include difficult and demanding behavior, mood swings or temper tantrums with irritability, dependent or clingy behaviors and problems with eating and sleeping.
+Signs of jealousy in the older child include difficult and demanding behavior, mood swings or temper tantrums with irritability, dependent or clingy behaviors, attachment issues, and problems with eating and sleeping.
 Some children may even undergo changes in their toilet routines and habits.
 Parents must also be aware of a child’s hurtful behaviors toward younger siblings.
 An older sibling may taunt or say unkind things to the younger child, or display aggressive and physically harmful (pinching, poking, etc.) behaviors.
-Often times these behaviors can escalate into much worse behaviors like fighting or shouting at one another.
+Oftentimes these behaviors can escalate into much worse behaviors like fighting or shouting at one another.
 There are some troubled teenagers that may even resort to physical violence.
 By the time these behaviors manifest, parents should consider professional counseling to restore order in the home.